LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: EXPERIMENTS

 \section{EXPERIMENTS}

-We propose an implicit semantic mapping framework which supports four working modes: incremental semantic mapping, incremental panoptic mapping, batch semantic mapping, batch panoptic mapping.
-We evaluate our mapping performance in batch mode in this section.
+We propose an implicit semantic mapping framework which supports four working modes: incremental semantic mapping, incremental panoptic mapping, batch semantic mapping and batch panoptic mapping.
+Unless explicitly stated, experiment results reported in this section are from batch mode by default.